 At 16, Mark Cuban was already learning to take advantage of the market, getting around the Pittsburgh Post-Gazette strike by running newspapers from Cleveland to Pittsburgh.

 Mark Cuban chose the Kelley School of Business at the University of Indiana for his degree in Management without even visiting the campus, as it “had the least expensive tuition of all the business schools on the top 10 list.”
-After graduating, Cuban moved to Dallas, TX in 1982, working first in a bar and then as a software salesman for Your Business Software, one of the earliest PC software retailers in Dallas.
+After graduation, Cuban moved to Dallas, TX in 1982, working first in a bar and then as a software salesman for Your Business Software, one of the earliest PC software retailers in Dallas.

 After being fired for pursuing his own business interests over those of Your Business Software, Cuban founded his own company called MicroSolutions.